kasamedia/plugin.video.specialfeatures/README.md

 ## Contributions

-Anyone is welcome to contribute to Easy Digital Downloads.
+Anyone is welcome to contribute to Special Features.
 Please read the [guidelines for contributing](https://github.com/evolvetv/plugin.video.specialfeatures/blob/master/CONTRIBUTING.md) to this repository.

 There are various ways you can contribute: